 I’ve certainly noticed a slight tarnish on items at the end of the cathodic cleaning.

-Once the parts were throughly clean, signified by water no longer beading on the surface anywhere, they were etched for a few moments in the acid solution to provide a microscopic key for the plating to adhere to.
+Once the parts were throughly clean, signified by water no longer beading on the surface anywhere, they were etched for a few moments in the acid solution to neutralise any alkaline salts left on the surface, and also provide a microscopic key for the plating to adhere to I assume.